d12frosted/elpa-mirror/stable-melpa/difftastic-readme.txt

 - `difftastic-buffers' - show the result of 'difft BUFFER-A BUFFER-B'.
   Language is guessed based on buffers modes.
 When called with prefix argument it will ask for language to use.

+- `difftastic-rerun' ('g') - rerun difftastic for the current buffer.
+It runs difftastic again in the current buffer, but respects the window configuration.
+It uses `difftastic-rerun-requested-window-width-function' which, by default, returns current window width (instead of `difftastic-requested-window-width-function').
+It will also reuse current buffer and will not call `difftastic-display-buffer-function'.
+When called with prefix argument it will ask for language to use.

+- `difftastic-next-chunk' ('n'), `difftastic-next-file' ('N') - move point to a next logical chunk or a next file respectively.

+- `difftastic-previous-chunk' ('p'), `difftastic-previous-file' ('P') - move point to a next logical chunk or a previous file respectively.

 - `difftastic-git-diff-range' - transform ARGS for difftastic and show the result of 'git diff ARGS REV-OR-RANGE -- FILES' with difftastic.